 Change It Up

-A typical Lily of the Valley-only bouquet design would draw the focus to the flowers in the center, with the outside edge lined with leaves.
-Create an entirely different look altogether by mixing the leaves and flowers together evenly; this will create a more natural, organic design as a break from tradition!
+A typical lily of the valley-only design would draw the focus to the flowers in the center, with the outside edge lined with leaves.
+Create an entirely different look altogether by mixing the leaves and flowers together evenly.
+This will create a more natural, organic arrangement and a break from tradition!

 Add Sweet Pea